kaiulrich/kulrich_CarND-Advanced-Lane-Lines/README.md

 ![alt text][slidewindow] ![alt text][draw_lines]

-### 5. Calculation of the radius of the curvature of the lane and the position of the vehicle with respect to center.
+### 5. Calculation of the radius of the curvature of the lane and the position of the vehicle with respect to the center.

 The code for my radius of curvature and vehicle position is done in a function called `calculate_curvature_distance()`, which appears in the notebook Chapter "8.
-Radius of Curvature and Distance from Lane Center Calculation"
+Radius of Curvature and Distance from Lane Center Calculation".

 #### a. radius of the curvature

-I referred to [this](http://en.wikipedia.org/wiki/Curve_fitting) and [this](http://en.wikipedia.org/wiki/Polynomial_interpolation) to come up with the formula for curvature compution and I use the folowing code to perform the radius calculation:
+I referred to [this](http://en.wikipedia.org/wiki/Curve_fitting) and [this](http://en.wikipedia.org/wiki/Polynomial_interpolation) to come up with the formula for curvature compution and I use the following code to perform the radius calculation:
 ```
 left_fit_cr = np.polyfit(left_y*y_meters_per_pixel, left_x*x_meters_per_pixel, 2)